Following the wave of states that legalized sports betting during 2018 and 2019, Washington became the first state to do so in 2020.

 It remains to be seen if any tribal casinos seek to launch geofenced apps — to allow the placing of bets only on site.
 Other states have done something similar, such as Montana, where online sports betting is allowed but only at licensed sports betting locations.

 The Washington State Gambling Commission oversees sports betting in the state.
-The commission has begun the rule-making process, although tribal compacts will need to be amended before regulations can be finalized and the first licenses issued.
+The commission has begun the rule-making process, and many tribal compacts have been amended.
+Now, regulations can be finalized and the first licenses issued.

 As written, the law will allow betting on the following types of sporting events: